-Some have suggested that a malfunction of OHCs or the efferent path could lead to hyperacusis either from an over-amplification of sounds or an under-protection of sounds.
-Some researchers find this unlikely for two reasons.
+Older publications suggested that a malfunction of OHCs or the efferent path could lead to hyperacusis either from an over-amplification of sounds or an under-protection of sounds.
+Researchers eventually found this theory to be unlikely for two reasons.
 First, hyperacusis patients often show normal otoacoustic emissions tests (Jastreboff 2014).
-Otoacoustic emissions tests measure functionality of OHCs.
+Otoacoustic emissions tests measure the functionality of OHCs.
 Second, a study of patients who had surgery to sever their vestibular nerve did not worsen or improve loudness tolerances after the operation (Baguely 2002,2003).
 The vestibular nerve carries the efferent nerves that control OHCs.

 Have ideas on how to make this article better?
 Please contact [email protected].

 Anari M, Axelsson Alf, Eliasson A, Magnusson L. Hypersensitivity to Sound: Questionnaire data, audiometry and classification.
 Scand Audiol 1999:28:219-230